-We understand that desire to find out exactly how much your birth injury case may be worth should you choose to pursue a civil claim or lawsuit, hence our solicitors use a birth injury compensation calculator to give you an estimated value of your claim.
+We understand that your desire to find out exactly how much your birth injury case may be worth should you choose to pursue a civil claim or lawsuit, hence our solicitors use a birth injury compensation calculator to give you an estimated value of your claim.
 The value given is not based on assumptions.
-Our experts take into account the myriad of factors that make significant impact on your claim, the severity of your injury and impact on your life to present you a rough idea of a compensation amount that will help you determine whether or not your claim is worth pursing.
+Our experts take into account the myriad of factors that make a significant impact on your claim, the severity of your injury and impact on your life to present you a rough idea of a compensation amount that will help you determine whether or not your claim is worth pursuing.

 How can we help with birth negligence claims?

 We understand the devastating effects birth negligence can have on our client’s lives.
-Moreover, we will do all we can to help minimise the ill-effects of your injury and live to your full potential.
+Moreover, we will do all we can to help minimise the ill effects of your injury and live to your full potential.
 We support our clients by: